Holistic Evaluation of Multimodal LLMs on Spatial Intelligence

-We then present a comprehensive evaluation of recent high-performing MLLM families, such as GPT-5~\cite{openai_gpt5_systemcard}, alongside other recent high-performing MLLMs that have not yet been thoroughly evaluated, on the key benchmarks, including VSI-Bench~\cite{yang2025thinking}, SITE~\cite{wang2025site}, MMSI~\cite{yang2025mmsi}, OmniSpatial~\cite{jia2025omnispatial}, MindCube~\cite{yin2025spatial}, STARE~\cite{li2025unfolding}, CoreCognition~\cite{li2024core}, and SpatialViz~\cite{wang2025spatialviz}.
-Our empirical findings reveal that (1) GPT-5 has become the state of the art model on spatial intelligence, surpassing strong baselines such as Gemini-2.5-pro~\cite{team2023gemini} and InternVL3~\cite{zhu2025internvl3}, even reaching human-level performance in cases that rely on "Metric Measurement(MM)" and "Spatial Relations(SR)"; (2) Nevertheless, there is still a considerable performance gap between GPT-5 and humans on most of benchmarks, especially for "Mental Reconstruction(MR)", "Perspective-taking(PT)", "Deformation and Assembly(DA)", and "Comprehensive Reasoning(CR)" capabilities; (3) Overall, state-of-the-art MLLMs perform significantly worse on fundamental spatial intelligence tasks than on non-spatial tasks, underscoring the need for a shift in research focus.
-(4) Proprietary models do not show significant advantage over their open-source counterparts on the most challenging spatial intelligence tasks, suggesting that further advances can be effectively driven by building on open-source foundations.
+We then present a comprehensive evaluation of recent high-performing MLLM families, such as GPT-5~\cite{openai_gpt5_systemcard}, Gemini-2.5-pro~\cite{team2023gemini}, Grok-4~\cite{grok4_xai_2025}, Seed-1.6~\cite{seed2025seed1_5vl}, Qwen2.5-VL~\cite{Qwen-VL}, and InternVL3~\cite{zhu2025internvl3} on the \numbench key spatial intelligence benchmarks, many of which have not been thoroughly examined before.
+Our empirical findings reveal that (1) GPT-5 establishes itself as the new state of the art in spatial intelligence, surpassing strong baselines such as Gemini-2.5-pro~\cite{team2023gemini} and InternVL3~\cite{zhu2025internvl3}, and even reaching human-level performance on tasks requiring \textit{Metric Measurement (MM)} and \textit{Spatial Relations (SR)}.
+(2) Despite this progress, a considerable performance gap remains between the strongest models and humans on most benchmarks, particularly in \textit{Mental Reconstruction (MR)}, \textit{Perspective-Taking (PT)}, \textit{Deformation and Assembly (DA)}, and \textit{Comprehensive Reasoning (CR)}, highlighting substantial room for improvement.
+(3) Overall, even state-of-the-art MLLMs perform significantly worse on fundamental spatial intelligence tasks than on non-spatial tasks, underscoring the need for a shift in research focus.
+(4) Proprietary models show no decisive advantage over their open-source counterparts on the most challenging spatial intelligence tasks, suggesting that further advances can be effectively driven by building on open-source foundations.